Are you struggling with how to deal with shame and guilt?

 Is Shame Worse Than Guilt?

-Do you know the real truth about shame?
+If you want to know how to deal with shame and guilt then learn the real truth about shame?
 It is evil.

 If you are feeling genuine shame. it is time to explore your feelings.
 Ask why you feel this way.
 One of the ways I mentally work through shameful feelings is to use self-talk.
 It helps me separate the truth from the lies.